hpc-maths/samurai/doc/source/tutorial/field.rst

     auto y = dx * j;
     u(level, i, j) = xt::cos(x)*xt::sin(y);

-In this example, `x` is a vector of the size of the interval and `y` is a scalar.
-Remember that the field `u` has two components, this expression is applied to both of them.
+where `x` is a vector of the size of the interval and `y` is a scalar.
+Remember that the field `u` has two components, thus if they are left unspecified, this expression is applied to them both.

-If we want to apply this expression only to one component, we can add a parameter at the beginning to specify which one
+If we want to apply this expression only to one component, we can add a parameter at the beginning to specify which one we want to modify

 .. code-block:: c++

     u(1, level, i, j) = xt::cos(x)*xt::sin(y);

+Here, we have modified the second component.